100 Notable alumni of

 -

-Emma Margaret Marie Tachard-Mackey is a British-French actress.
+Emma Margaret Marie Tachard-Mackey is an English and French actress.
 Her breakthrough performance in the Netflix comedy-drama series Sex Education (2019–2023) earned her a British Academy Television Award nomination.
 Mackey has since starred in the mystery film Death on the Nile (2022) and portrayed Emily Brontë in the drama film Emily (2022).
 She won the BAFTA Rising Star Award in 2023.

 -